“Always be prepared to give an answer for the hope that you have. But do so with gentleness and respect”

 “You know…” he hesitated once again, as if he wanted to say, “Because you write books on alcohol abuse.”

 “Mike, why would I want to stop you from enjoying a couple beers?”
 He looked at me strangely as he sat the beer back down after taking a sip.
 I continued, “If I was allergic to shellfish, do you think I should get upset with you for enjoying a nice bowl of shrimp fettuccini?”

 “So why should I get upset with you for drinking beer?”

 “Ah, okay.
 I see what you’re saying.”

 “Truth be told, in Jesus’ first recorded miracle, He created alcohol.
 So obviously alcohol is not the problem.
 It’s the person who turns alcohol into an idol in their lives by replacing their dependance on Christ with alcohol.”

 By the look on his face, I could see the cogs start to pick up steam in his head.

 “So does Jennifer still drink?
 That wouldn’t be very fair to you if she did.”

 I replied with a smile, “Why wouldn’t it be fair?
-She’s not a former alcoholic.”
+She’s doesn’t struggle with alcoholism.”